2023 Most Popular Geological & Earth Sciences Master's Degree Schools in North Carolina

 About 80% of the students majoring in geology at the school are women while 20% are male.

 A rank of #3 on this year’s list means North Carolina Central University is a great place for geological and earth sciences students working on their master’s degree.
-North Carolina Central University is a moderately-sized public school located in the city of Durham.
+North Carolina Central University is a moderately-sized public school located in the large city of Durham.

 Of the 9 students majoring in geology at North Carolina Central University, 67% are male and 33% are female.

 Out of the 6 schools in North Carolina that were part of this year’s ranking, East Carolina University landed the # 4 spot on the list.
-Located in the city of Greenville, ECU is a public college with a very large student population.
+Located in the city of Greenville, ECU is a public school with a very large student population.

 Of the 5 students majoring in geology at UNC Chapel Hill, 40% are male and 60% are female.